Felon03/CameraAlbum/README.md

 # CameraAlbum
-Take photo and display or choose pic from Album
+Take a photo or choose picture from Album then display on the screen